j-chao/venture/docs/Group1README.md

 - Connie Liu: 33%
-    * Implemented pull food capability to search for food near a specific address or near user's current location.
+    * Implemented pull food capability to search for food/restaurants near a user-provided address or near user's current location.
+    * Created all view controllers in food storyboard, including UI elements and constraints

 ## Grading Level